cmspam/incus-ui/README.md

 # incus-ui
-These are tarballs of incus-ui-canonical from Zabbly.
+Repackaged incus-ui based on incus-ui-canonical deb packages from [Zabbly](https://github.com/zabbly/incus).

 These are tarballs of pre-built /opt/incus/ui folder from his deb packages, and ready to drop into /opt/incus/ or wherever you like: